Scott Wituk, PhD

 Amy joined CCSR in 2007.
 She has helped two nonprofits achieve tax exempt status and more than 40 organizations complete strategic planning processes.
 She enjoys helping community coalitions identify their purpose and make plans to achieve it.
 Amy is a BoardSource Certified Governance Trainer and a civic leadership coach working towards the Associate Certified Coach credential of the International Coach Federation.

-Amy graduated from Wellesley College in 2002 with a Bachelor of Arts in anthropology and French.
+Amy graduated from Wellesley College with a Bachelor of Arts in anthropology and French.
 She plans to graduate in 2014 with a Master in Public Administration with a graduate certificate in nonprofit management from the WSU Hugo Wall School of Public and Urban Affairs.

 Angela Gaughan, MA